zzm634/typeorm-no-arp/docs/logging.md

 }
 ```

-This code will log all queries which run more then `1 second`.
+This code will log all queries which run for more than `1 second`.

 ## Changing default logger